 The carbamate content of the plasma is rather poor because serum proteins (eg. globulins) have little interest in transporting CO2, and tend to form carbamates with the greatest reluctance.
 CO2 can really only bind to side chains of lysine and arginine, and any random plasma protein may only have one of these side chains exposed and available for CO2 binding.
 More binding sites are available within the red blood cells, where haemoglobin (especially deoxyhaemoglobin) is available in a high concentration.

 This paucity of binding sites might make one think that carbamates don't play much of a role in the transport of CO2 in general, and specifically its transport in plasma.
 Indeed, the carbamates contribute relatively little to the overall CO2 carrying capacity of the human blood.
 Their importance becomes much greater if for whatever reason most of your carbonic anhydrase is disabled.
 In that case, suddenly this forgotten transport system becomes very relevant, as it can work with raw CO2and does not require H2CO3 as an intermediate.
+Moreover, the carbamate system makes the greatest contribution to the difference between arterial and venous CO2 concentration, mainly because of the Haldane effect which is discussed elsewhere.

 CO2 transport as carbamates is influenced by the following factors: